shubhamydvdev/delta-demo/README.md

 # delta-demo
-this is a  delta - demo class. this is a demo of git & github class
+this is a demo of git & github class.